kate-goodrich/combining_datasets/handoffs/county_monthly_wide/README_county_monthly_wide.md

 ## Structure

-Each file (`county_<year>.csv`) is a wide-form dataset where:
+Each file (`county_<year_month>.csv`) is a wide-form dataset where:

 - Each row represents a single county (identified by `geoid`).
-- Each column represents an environmental or climate variable for that year.
+- Each column represents an environmental or climate variable for that year and month.
 - The `county_static.csv` file contains variables that do not vary by year.
 - See Covariate Descriptions below for a coprehensive list of variables included